Tips for Scholarship Seekers

 - Respect the deadlines.
 Respect the eligibility parameters.
 Don't waste the time of yourself and others by applying late or applying for awards for which you don't qualify.

 - Read your application materials carefully.
 Would you award an individual who could not follow directions?
 You might consider creating a checklist.
-Check it twice or thrice before you put it in the mail.

 - If you need transcripts order them far ahead.
 You will find that not all institutions supply transcripts quickly (although many perform the task admirably).
 Check on the status of your transcript request when appropriate.

 - The Career Center has great advice on putting together a strong resume or CV in their Resume Guide.

 - For advice on how to write scholarship essays, go to Writing Scholarship Essays.